 The individual PV projects generally do not pose environmental adverse impacts during operation activities, and the potential impacts during construction are localized and short term and considered insignificant for the individual project.
 However, the cumulative impacts from all projects within the PV park can be significant during construction and operation phases.
-In this respect, the potential cumulative impacts will be addressed by the Facility Management Company that will be selected by Benban Developers' Association during April 2016.
+In this respect, the potential cumulative impacts will be addressed by the Facility Management Company selected by Benban Developers' Association.
 Such impacts to be considered by the collective assessment for all projects within the PV park would include: